ruby-hacking-guide/ruby-hacking-guide.github.com/_posts/gc.md

 There are two advantages.

-* There does not need to be any (or almost any) concern for garbage collection outside the implementation of GC.
+-   There does not need to be any (or almost any) concern for garbage collection outside the implementation of GC.
-* Cycles can also be released.
+-   Cycles can also be released.
 (As for cycles, see also the section of "Reference Count")

 There are also two disadvantages.

-* In order to sweep every object must be touched at least once.
+-   In order to sweep every object must be touched at least once.
-* The load of the GC is concentrated at one point.
+-   The load of the GC is concentrated at one point.

-When using the emacs editor, there sometimes appears " @Garbage collecting...@ " and it completely stops reacting.
+When using the emacs editor, there sometimes appears " `Garbage collecting...` " and it completely stops reacting.
 That is an example of the second disadvantage.
 But this point can be alleviated by modifying the algorithm (it is called incremental GC).

-h3.
-Stop and Copy
+### Stop and Copy

 Stop and Copy is a variation of Mark and Sweep.
 First, prepare several object areas.
-To simplify this description, assume there are two areas @A@ and @B@ here.
+To simplify this description, assume there are two areas `A` and `B` here.
 And put an "active" mark on the one of the areas.
 When creating an object, create it only in the "active" one.
 (Figure 5)

-!images/ch_gc_stop2.jpg(Stop and Copy (1))!
+!images/ch\_gc\_stop2.jpg(Stop and Copy (1))!

 When the GC starts, follow links from the roots in the same manner as mark-and-sweep.
 However, move objects to another area instead of marking them (Figure 6).
-When all the links have been followed, discard the all elements which remain in @A@, and make @B@ active next.
+When all the links have been followed, discard the all elements which remain in `A`, and make `B` active next.

-!images/ch_gc_stop3.jpg(Stop and Copy (2))!
+!images/ch\_gc\_stop3.jpg(Stop and Copy (2))!

 Stop and Copy also has two advantages:

-* Compaction happens at the same time as collecting the memory
+-   Compaction happens at the same time as collecting the memory
-* Since objects that reference each other move closer together, there's more possibility of hitting the cache.
+-   Since objects that reference each other move closer together, there's more possibility of hitting the cache.

 And also two disadvantages:

-* The object area needs to be more than twice as big
+-   The object area needs to be more than twice as big
-* The positions of objects will be changed
+-   The positions of objects will be changed

 It seems what exist in this world are not only positive things.

-h3.
-Reference counting
+### Reference counting

 Reference counting differs a bit from the aforementioned GCs, the reach-check code is distributed in several places.

 First, attach an integer count to each element.
 When referring via variables or arrays, the counter of the referenced object is